jhashikhar/digital-signal-governance/README.md

 Unless explicitly stated otherwise, this repository is published for public reference, citation, and conceptual discussion only.

-Publication of conceptual framework material does not imply transfer, assignment, disclosure, access to, or licensing of independently owned intellectual property, implementation systems, technical architectures, operational methodologies, or proprietary product capabilities..
+Publication of conceptual framework material does not imply transfer, assignment, disclosure, access to, or licensing of independently owned intellectual property, implementation systems, technical architectures, operational methodologies, or proprietary product capabilities.

 ---